 Training Faculty

-Our training program is designed to inspire the trainees, to motivate and equip them to make high-impact scientific discoveries in the drug abuse field, and to become successful independent scientists.
+Our training program is designed to inspire the trainees, to motivate and equip them to make high-impact scientific discoveries in the drug abuse field, and become successful independent scientists.
 The key to achieving these goals is the quality and commitment of the Core Training mentors.
-Our Core Training Faculty consist of 9 senior scientists from four different academic departments, each of whom have both research credentials and excellent training records.
+Our Core Training Faculty consists of 12 senior scientists from eight different academic departments, each of whom has both research credentials and excellent training records.

 Principal Investigators